JJsdxd/obsidian/Wireless Comm/Priority.md

 - [ ]  Outage probability of BPSK in flat fading channels relation to Fade margin
 - [ ] Peak to Average Power Ratio in OFDM how can it be reduced
+- [ ] average probability of error in BPSK under Rayleigh flat fading DERIVATION
-- [ ] multicarrier modulation schemes -ISI, principles
+- [ ] multicarrier modulation schemes -ISI, principles, subcarrier fading
 - [ ] bit error probability in BPSK - expression
 - [ ]